garidium/g-ffl-cockpit/README.txt

 While the plugin is free to download and install, it does require you to purchase a license for a personalized API key.
 We also have a one-time setup fee.
 The plugin will not be useful without this key.
 The API key allows the plugin to connect to the required data services, providing the following features:

 1. Access to a data services we manage that synchronizes distributor product data
-2. Ability to synchronize product to different sites, and automated fulfillment
+2. Ability to create fulfillment orders

 == To purchase a key, visit the g-FFL Cockpit product page: == [g-FFL Cockpit Product Page](https://garidium.com/product/g-ffl-cockpit/)